 Thinking of Buying Earthquake Insurance?
 Earthquake Facts, Pros and Cons

-Earthquake insurance on your building is not included in even the best home insurance, if you want earthquake insurance you have to buy it separately or ask to have it added to your policy by endorsement.
+Earthquake insurance on your building is not included in even the best homeowners' insurance.
+If you want earthquake insurance you have to buy it separately or ask to have it added to your policy by endorsement.
 When you don't have earthquake insurance, you may be at risk of a major loss.
-Let's take a look at some of the facts about earthquakes, are the real risks as well as pros and cons of earthquake insurance.
+Following are some facts about earthquakes, the real risks, and some pros and cons of earthquake insurance.

 The first thing you need to understand when considering purchasing earthquake insurance is what the real risks are for you where you live.

-According to the U.S. Geological survey the U.S. has about 20,000 earthquakes a year and properties in as many as 42 states considered at risk.
+According to the U.S. Geological survey, the U.S. has about 20,000 earthquakes a year and properties in as many as 42 states are considered at-risk.
 That's a lot more than just California.

-What States Are At Risk of Earthquake Damage?
+Which Geographical Areas Are at Risk of Earthquake Damage?

 If you have doubts that an earthquake could damage your property, or don't think that an earthquake would affect you where you live, you can check out the frequency of damaging earthquake shaking map.

-If you would like to see an up to date account of current earthquake activity today, you can check this interactive map, you can also take a look at where in the United States there are fault lines, it may surprise you to see that you may have a fault line closer to you than you think.
-If you prefer to check the list by state of earthquakes, you can check this here and click the links for the state you are interested in at the bottom of the page.
+You may be surprised to find that you have a fault line closer to you than you think.
+If you prefer to check the list by state of earthquakes, you can check that here and click the links for the state you are interested in at the bottom of the page.